UniversalDependencies/docs/_sga/dep/obl-prep.md

 udver: '2'
 ---

-The subtype `obl:prep`, used for prepositional pronouns (conjugated prepositions), in Old Irish treebanks.
+The subtype `obl:prep`, is used for prepositional pronouns (conjugated prepositions), in Old Irish treebanks.

 ### Justification